Feature Attribution in 5G Intrusion Detection: A Statistical vs. Logic-Based Comparison: Method

 \subsection{Investigation Approach}

-The workflow is summarized in Figure \ref{fig:workflow}.
+The method is summarized in Figure \ref{fig:workflow}.
 It consists of four steps which are further detailed in Section \ref{sec:experiments}:

-\begin{enumerate} \item \textbf{Raising alerts with Trained Model}: An XGBoost classifier is trained and used to generate alerts on the test data.
-The model's classification output serves as the input for subsequent explainability analysis. \item \textbf{Selection of True Positives for Explanation}: Only true positive (TP) malicious flows are selected for explanation, ensuring the analysis focuses on correctly identified attacks. \item \textbf{Explanation Generation via Feature Attribution}: For each alert, statistical explanations are derived using SHAP, and logic-based ones are computed using VoTE-XAI. \item \textbf{Analysis}: The resulting explanations are evaluated based on the metrics defined in Section \ref{sec:experiments}.
-The findings help evaluate the conciseness of the explanations, determine whether the two methods produce contradictory explanations, and assess computational efficiency. \end{enumerate}
+\begin{enumerate} \item \textbf{Raising Alerts with Trained Model}: An XGBoost classifier is trained and used to generate alerts on the test data.
+The model's classification output serves as the input for subsequent steps. \item \textbf{Selection of Alerts for Explanation}: The outputs of the model will be of two categories (negatives and positives).
+The True Negatives (TNs) are the huge majority of cases in a real scenario, and there is no reason nor way to explain them.
+They simply pass the monitoring quietly.
+False Negatives (FNs) correspond to missed threats, and the operator would not be able to act upon something that is not even brought to their attention.
+Among the positives, the True Positives (TPs) are the most urgent to act upon, and the main reason for attribution, hence the focus of our method.
+With respect to False Positives (FPs), attribution may be useful to decide to de-prioritize them \cite{colaco2024fast}.
+The overarching goal of our work is to see how attribution may be useful for future mitigation actions.
+FPs cannot be mitigated, only identified and ignored.
+Hence, this Step will focus on TPs\footnote{{However, a comment about how the few FPs in our experiments would be treated when explained is included in section \ref{sub:alert}.
+Note that the number of such alerts is so small that a statistical evaluation would not be meaningful.}}. \item \textbf{Explanation Generation via Feature Attribution}: For each alert, statistical attributions are derived using SHAP TreeExplainer optimization, and logic-based ones are computed using VoTE-XAI.
+At this stage, the feature attribution engines take as input both the selected alerts and the XGBoost model.
+This is necessary since the methods need to access the internal structure of the model to have the context within which alerts are raised. \item \textbf{Analysis}: The resulting attributions are evaluated based on the metrics defined in Section \ref{sec:experiments}.
+The findings help evaluate the sparsity and stability of the attributions, determine the degree of alignment between the two methods, and assess computational efficiency. \end{enumerate}